huiliecon/homepage/content/link/_index.md

 weight = 1
 +++

-If you're interested in Industrial Organization (IO) and Public Economics, I’ve compiled a few helpful links and scholar pages that can serve as useful starting points:
+If you're interested in Industrial Organization (IO) and Public Economics, I’ve compiled a few helpful links and scholar pages that can serve as useful starting points.

 ## Job Market Candidates & Group